 Add Pizzazz with Texturing

-Mike Peace will show how to add embellishments to turning projects such as bowls and boxes using a variety of texturing tools such as the Sorby or Crown Spiraling and Texturing tools, Knurling Tool, mini texturing tool with Dremel burr and a chatter tool.
+Mike Peace demonstrates adding embellishments to turning projects such as bowls and boxes using a variety of texturing tools such as the Sorby or Crown Spiraling and Texturing tools, Knurling Tool, mini texturing tool with Dremel burr and a chatter tool.
 He explains the when, why and how for each tool.
 Mike’s article on Texturing and Spiraling was published in the December 2013 issue of American Woodturner.
 Note: This has been one of my most popular topics and I have demonstrated it at three different symposiums.

 Do you think a skew is the devil’s can opener?
 Perhaps Mike Peace will dispel some of your fears as he demonstrates how to use the skew as he makes some simple lathe projects.
 He will show what causes skew catches and skate backs and how to avoid them.
 He will demonstrate different types of skews and explain the pros and cons of different skew grinds and demonstrate how he sharpens a skew.